Osanchez/MiniMax/README.md

 - Tree Graph for Connect-3 game

 #### Completed
- - Connect-3 game (Game simulation, Win Checker, Board Restrictions)
+ - Connect-3 game (Game simulation, Win Checker, Board Restrictions

+ ##### Things I learned
+ Checking for diagonal wins in connect games is a nightmare of for loops